As a self-proclaimed bibliophile, I am happily obsessed with perusing beautiful bookstores in Europe and beyond.

 Ler Devagar means read slowly, and this is a great bookstore for doing exactly that.

-With so much open space, you rarely feel like you’re getting in anybody’s way and, if you want to be even more leisurely, there’s a cafe where you can sit down and enjoy your latest souvenir from Portugal.
+With so much open space, you rarely feel like you’re getting in anybody’s way, and if you want to be even more leisurely, there’s a cafe where you can sit down and enjoy your latest souvenir from Portugal.

-Leakey’s Bookstore, Inverness, Scotland
+Leakey’s Bookshop, Inverness, Scotland

 From Laurence of Finding the Universe